cassanderfischer/school/MiddleSchool/7th Grade/Math/3d shapes.md

 ### Volume

 ![rp](images/rp.drawio.png)
-The volume of a rectangular prism is the base * height * length.
-Or the area of base multiplied by the height.
+The volume of a rectangular prism is the base * height * length or, the area of base multiplied by the height.

 The area of the base is the length multiplied by the base, but in the end your just multiplying the length, base, and the height.

 ### Exercises